timrossinfo/timrossinfo.github.com/source/_posts/2013-03-19-to-segue-or-not-to-segue.markdown

 }
 ```

-So I have the controller and now I need to assign data to it.
+So I have the controller and now I need to assign some data to it.
 But how do I know which row was tapped?
 There is nothing in UITableView that stores the selected state for an accessory view.
-So I'll need to set a instance variable to store the row index and set this in the <code>tableView:accessoryButtonTappedForRowWithIndexPath:</code> method:
+So I'll need an instance variable to store the row index and set this in the <code>tableView:accessoryButtonTappedForRowWithIndexPath:</code> method:

 ``` objective-c
 - (void)tableView:(UITableView *)tableView accessoryButtonTappedForRowWithIndexPath:(NSIndexPath *)indexPath {